Notre Dame Reimagined: Le Remède de Fortune

 Notre Dame Reimagined is an ambitious project that invites audiences to encounter the famous cathedral's music, iconography and architecture afresh.
 Rather than reconstructing a lost sound world, it asks what happens when Notre Dame's medieval musical traditions are placed in dialogue with AI, spatial sound and historically informed contemporary performance.

-At the heart of the project are immersive performances in which musicians' actions become live inputs to AI models trained on rich visual and sonic archives from the cathedral.
-Images of architectural features, stained glass, sculpture and paintings, together with recordings of Notre Dame School polyphony, form the basis for generative AI systems that respond in real time.
-Voices bloom into chant and polyphony within virtual acoustics, while architectural details and iconography appear, dissolve and transform as AI-generated visuals.
-Audiences are drawn into the cathedral's legacy, experiencing it not as a monument of the past but as a site of ongoing transformation and innovation.
+At the heart of the project are immersive performances in which musicians' actions become live inputs to AI models trained on medieval music conceived at the cathedral.
+Recordings of Notre Dame School polyphony serve as the basis for generative AI systems that respond in real time.
+Voices bloom into chant and polyphony within the space, while architectural details are revealed through virtual acoustics.
+Audiences are drawn into the cathedral's legacy, experiencing it not as a monument of the past but as a site of ongoing transformation and innovation

 The programme centres on Guillaume de Machaut's Le Remède de Fortune, a long narrative poem with embedded songs that stands as one of the defining works of fourteenth-century courtly culture.
 A young poet, convinced he has broken faith with his beloved Lady Fortune, spirals into panic before encountering Lady Hope, who offers not rescue but instruction.
 Machaut traces this journey through a sequence of fixed forms – laments, dances and intricate polyphonic textures – each demanding a finely judged balance of musical detail and emotional insight.